schadokar/schadokar.dev/content/posts/2020/how-to-send-email-in-nodejs-using-api/index.md

 - Code Editor (For Ex.
 VS Code, Atom)
 - An account in [Brevo (formerly Sendinblue) ](https://www.brevo.com/?tap_a=30591-fb13f0&tap_s=956728-d372bc)

-> Check out this step by step tutorial to [Create an account in brevo](https://schadokar.dev/to-the-point/create-an-account-in-brevo/).

 # Getting Started

 Let's first install all the dependencies.

 - express - To create routes
 - body-parser - To access the parameters passed with API request
 - cors - To handle the cross origin resource sharing
 - dotenv - To access the .env file which we are going to use to save the credentials

 Open the terminal inside the project and run the below command.

 ```js
 npm install --save express body-parser cors dotenv
 ```